enigma131/budget_ci1/README.md

 # budget_ci1

-This module source will create a new Linux kernel CI module with correcions for CI init.
+This module source will create a replacement Linux kernel CI module with correcions for CI init.
 This module is part of my TechnoTrend TT-budget S2-3200 PCI card and also in other devices.
-This repository includes minimal modifications.
+This repo is a simplified version of [budget_ci](https://github.com/enigma131/budget_ci)

 Total changes from Linux sources are in separate file [ListOfChanges](ListOfChanges).